Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

         |-- SUBJECTID_ADC.nii.gz (optional)

-The mandatory inputs are the DWI and the B0 MRIs.
-The ADC is optional.
+The mandatory inputs are DWI and B0; ADC is optional.
 If no ADC is provided, it will be calculated with the b-value provided by the user.

-If no value is provided, the default b=1000 will be used to calculate ADC with given DWI and b0 MRIs.
+If no b-value is provided, it will use the default, b=1000.
 The naming is case sensitive.